cosmos-stack/cosmos-standard/README.md

 The Cosmos Standard project is one of the member projects of the Cosmos Stack Programme.
 Cosmos Standard provides a minimal set of basic tools for Cosmos Stack.
 With the support of Cosmos Standard, developers can obtain higher development efficiency.

+From 2022, only .NET 6 will be supported.

 Cosmos Standard includes: